House Democrats file bill to fund U.S. government but leave out new farm money

 And the legislation does not include $21.1 billion the White House sought to replenish the Commodity Credit Corporation, a program to stabilize farm incomes, because Democrats considered this a “blank check” for “political favors,” said a House Democratic aide who asked not to be named.
 Trump promised more farm aid during a rally in Wisconsin last week.

 Republicans were not happy.
 “House Democrats’ rough draft of a government funding bill shamefully leaves out key relief and support that American farmers need.
 This is no time to add insult to injury and defund help for farmers and rural America,” Senate Majority Leader Mitch McConnell wrote on Twitter.
-Republicans could seek to amend the document to add in the provision.
+Republicans could seek to amend the document to add in the provision, but both chambers will ultimately need to pass the same version for the measure to go to President Trump for signing into law.

 The bill proposes spending $14 billion to shore up a trust fund that pays for airport improvements and air traffic control

 operations.
-It also proposes extending surface transportation funding for another year, directing $13.6 billion to maintain current spending levels on highways and mass transit.
+It also directs $13.6 billion to maintain current spending levels on highways and mass transit.

 Pelosi said the bill would also save America’s older citizens from an increase in Medicare health insurance premiums of up to $50 per month.

-Reporting by Richard Cowan and Susan Cornwell; additional reporting by David Shepardson and Doina Chiacu; Editing by Scott Malone and Steve Orlofsky
+Reporting by Richard Cowan and Susan Cornwell; additional reporting by David Shepardson and Doina Chiacu; Editing by Scott Malone, Steve Orlofsky and David Gregorio

 Our Standards: The Thomson Reuters Trust Principles.